skipperbent/pecee-pixie/README.md

 - When adding new stuff, please remember to add new unit-tests for the functionality.

 #### Credits

 This project is based on the original [Pixie project by usmanhalalit](https://github.com/usmanhalalit/pixie) but has some extra features like:

 - Easier sub-queries.
 - Custom prefix/aliases for tables (prefix.`table`).
 - Support for not defining table.
 - Better handling of `Raw` objects in `where` statements.
+- Performance optimisations.
-- Tons of bugfixes and performance optimisations.
+- Tons of bug fixes.
 - Much more...

 **Including all the original features like:**